TazMerch/Python/README.md

-I've decided to make python my main programming language to support my future carrer as a Network Engineer.
+I've decided to dedicate python as my main programming language to help support a future carrer as a Network Engineer.

 This Library will serve as a portfolio to showcae my experience as a python developer.